clugg/sm-json/README.md

 ```

 ### Creating a 'Class'
-JSON_Objects and JSON_Arrays can be inherited once you understand a little bit about methodmaps.
+`JSON_Object`s and `JSON_Array`s can be inherited once you understand a little bit about methodmaps.
 This can be abused to create pseudo-classes with properties.
-Since these use StringMaps under the hood, they will not be as efficient as arrays or enum structs, but in most cases they should be more than fine.
+Since these use StringMaps under the hood, they will probably not be as efficient as arrays or enum structs, but in most cases they should be more than fine.

 ```c
 methodmap YourClass < JSON_Object